Smabbler/Docs/README.md

 ---
 **Galaxia** is a graph language model (GLM) and knowledge graph platform that automates the transformation of unstructured data into structured and semantically rich graphs.
 It combines graph-based data structures with natural language processing to build a transparent and flexible system for organizing, retrieving and reasoning over information.

-Unlike generative models, Galaxia does not produce new content.
-It focuses on extracting meaning from existing data - no training, embeddings or manual labeling required.

 ### Key Features
 ---